-The Albertine Translation Fund and Prizes will only consider contracts with a minimum of 500 printed copies and will not consider print-on-demand or ebooks only contracts.
+The Albertine Translation program will only consider contracts with a minimum of 500 printed copies and will not consider print-on-demand or ebooks only contracts.

 The American publisher will be asked to acknowledge funding on the copyright page and carry the logo of the program.

 Books & Ideas Department

 Cultural Services of the French Embassy / Villa Albertine